-However, one possible concern is that firms acquired by foreign firms show better performance simply because foreign firms acquired better performing firms or firms that would potentially perform well even under local ownership.3 As Arnold and Javorcik (2005: 6) point out, "plants acquired by foreign investors are unlikely to be a random sample from the populations.
+However, one possible concern is that firms acquired by foreign firms show better performance simply because foreign firms acquired better performing firms or firms that would potentially perform well even under local ownership.
+As Arnold and Javorcik (2005: 6) point out, "plants acquired by foreign investors are unlikely to be a random sample from the populations.
 To the extent that the acquisition targets differ systematically from other plants, a problem of simultaneity between ownership status and other performance-relevant variables will arise and bias the estimate of the productivity advantage."
 In order to control for this selection bias, we apply a matching technique in this paper.
-Using this technique, we identify for each firm acquired by a foreign firm a suitable firm under continued domestic ownership for comparison.4 In other words, we find firms that were not acquired by foreign firms but had similar characteristics as firms that were acquired by foreigners.
+Using this technique, we identify for each firm acquired by a foreign firms that were not acquired by foreign firms but had similar characteristics as firms that were acquired by foreigners.
 Comparing the treated group (out-in M&A targets) and the control group, we examine whether firms acquired by foreigners show a

-3 Many FDI-related studies show that compared with domestically-owned firms, foreign-owned firms tend to be larger in size, more capital- and skill-intensive, and show better business performance in terms of, for instance, productivity and profitability.
+&lt;sup>3 Many FDI-related studies show that compared with domestically-owned firms, foreign-owned firms tend to be larger in size, more capital- and skill-intensive, and show better business performance in terms of, for instance, productivity and profitability.
 See, for example, Doms and Jensen (1998) for the United States, Griffith and Simpson (2001) for the United Kingdom, Ramstetter (1999), Takii (2004), and Ito (2004) for Asian countries.
 Fukao, Ito, and Kwon (2005) also compared differences in performance and other characteristics of local and foreign-owned firms in Japanese manufacturing and found that foreign-owned firms showed a better performance.

-4 Arnold and Javorcik (2005), using plant-level data on the Indonesian manufacturing sector, apply the matching technique and compare TFP levels and other performance measures of domestic plants and plants acquired by foreign firms.
+&lt;sup>4 Arnold and Javorcik (2005), using plant-level data on the Indonesian manufacturing sector, apply the matching technique and compare TFP levels and other performance measures of domestic plants and plants acquired by foreign firms.